Monday, April 27, 2026

 Sponsor: CLA Member

-Learn how the Booth & Dimock Library refreshed their outreach by implementing a library rewards program, doubled participation in Library Card Sign-Up Month through creative community engagement, and utilized low-cost/high-excitement initiatives and strong rapport building to boost visibility, strengthen partnership, and turn every outreach opportunity into a meaningful connection.
+Learn how the Booth & Dimock Library refreshed their outreach by implementing a library rewards program, doubled participation in Library Card Sign-Up Month through creative community engagement, and utilized low-cost/high-excitement initiatives and strong rapport building to boost visibility, strengthen partnerships, and turn every outreach opportunity into a meaningful connection.

 Sponsor: CLA Member